HananandNadira/Portfolio---Semantic/README.md

 Hi Professor

 This is us Hanan Al-Hujaily and Nadira Ahmadi
-The works have been done equally in each task .
+The work has been done equally in each task.